Pratorina/ZYZYZHouzhou/README.md

 Basic usage and examples
 ------------

-Please see the [wiki pa
+Please see the [wiki page](https://github.com/dinhhuy2109/python-cope/wiki